 2-1-1 provides full state coverage.
 There are ten 2-1-1 regions in New York State, each headed by a large nonprofit organization, in most cases a United Way, and in the case of New York City, the City of New York itself.
 Using six contact centers and two partner sites, they serve 100% of the state’s population.
 Each contact center, except for NYC, is a nonprofit with a long history of information and referral service provision.

 2-1-1 services are available to all New Yorkers.
-In New York State in 2016, nearly 2.1 million calls and 204,125 text based contacts were handled by 2-1-1 contact centers, the most of any state in the country.
+In New York State in 2017, just under 2 million calls and 842 text based contacts were handled by 2-1-1 contact centers.

 Additionally, the 2-1-1 online listings of services (containing nearly 69,000 programs and more than 29,000 organizations) were searched by millions of people, reflecting new ways for people to find the information and help they need.
-Visits to 2-1-1 websites totaled just under 16 million in 2016.
+Visits to 2-1-1 websites totaled 18.6 million in 2017.

 While initially developed with access to day-to-day human services in mind, 2-1-1 in NYS and across the country has proven to be an asset in disaster response and long-term recovery.
 2-1-1 relieves 911 and other government agencies of calls for non-emergency assistance during and after a disaster.
 Past examples in New York State include snow and ice storms, flooding, as well as Hurricane Irene and Super storm Sandy.

 Most recently, localized summer floods in upstate New York generated more than 450 calls to 2-1-1 in just a matter of days.

 In response to Super storm Sandy, the New York State Department of Homeland Security and Emergency Services (DHSES) formally activated 2-1-1 to support the work of local and state government in disaster response and recovery.
 2-1-1 handled about 180,000 calls in the weeks following the storm.